Introduction to

 ALASKAN KEMPO PRINCIPLES & CONCEPTS

 Uchite Atemi-waza – Striking with any hand formation, to reach or cover every angle, so as to achieve positions of advantage thus maximizing threat kyusho exposure.
+From old Siam as Ti’gwa

-Aiki – mind, body, and spirit training to invoke harmony of effort through ki.
+Aiki (Harmonious Spirit With Another) – mind, body, and spirit training to invoke harmony of effort through ki.
 This is the intuitive ability for the shi (intent) of the mind to have the body through ki and chikara to be where it needs to be in space and time.
 This is the blending through chikara the uchite and torite applications thus producing complete harmony to response for the formulation of applicable courses of action intuitively.
-The heart of the jujitsuka must be purified, because if the heart of the kempoka is not right then the practice of Alaskan Kempo is worthless.
+The heart of the kempoka must be purified, because if the heart of the kempoka is not right then the practice of Alaskan Kempo is worthless.
 As the heart becomes pure, then the kempoka becomes gentler.
 This is the advanced levels of Alaskan Kempo.

 Mushin – no mind